idptools/goose/README.md

 You can use GOOSE from Python or from a Google Colab notebook.
 The Colab notebook can be found at https://colab.research.google.com/drive/1U9B-TfoNEZbbjhPUG5lrMPS0JL0nDB3o?usp=sharing

+**NOTE: May 2025** - It seems that the colab notebook is not working properly at this time.
+I will fix it as soon as I can.
+It doesn't appear to be an issue with GOOSE but rather an issue with a dependency (which makes it a little harder to debug).
+Apologies for any inconveniences!

 ## Installation - GOOSE takes flight!

 Right now you can only install GOOSE through Github.
 We plan to put it on PyPi at some point to allow for install via pip!